Hamburger Menu IconMenu Close Icon

 Understanding Cerebral Palsy

-Cerebral palsy (CP) is defined as, “a disability resulting from damage to the brain, leading to diverse challenges in cognitive and motor functions.”
+Cerebral palsy (CP) is defined as “a disability resulting from damage to the brain, leading to diverse challenges in cognitive and motor functions.”
+Understanding cerebral palsy symptoms is essential for early recognition, effective intervention, and improving overall quality of life, which is why we will explore them today.

 Cerebral palsy (CP) describes a group of disorders that affect a person’s mobility and balance.
 It’s caused by damage to the brain, usually during pregnancy or childbirth, but occasionally in early childhood.